 The tour starts and ends in Warsaw.
 Participants arrive in Warsaw F. Chopin Airport Okecie (WAW) at their own expense.
 If you fly into Warszawa Modlin (WMI), you should account for ca. 2 hrs to get to WAW airport.

 13.00 (at the latest) pick up from Warsaw F. Chopin Airport Okecie (WAW) and transfer to Białowieża Forest.
-After ca. 4 hrs drive we will check in at an atmospheric and comfortable guesthouse in the Białowieża village.
+After ca. 4 hrs drive we will check in at a comfortable guesthouse in the Białowieża village.

 After a hearty Polish dinner the guide will introduce you to the area and talk about the plans.
 For the next three full days (Days 2 to 4) we will be exploring the Białowieża Forest and the surrounding areas.